Mindbody and ClassPass 2022 Mid-Year Wellness Trends Report

-In 2023, personalization will be increasingly important.
-According to a recent McKinsey report, over 70% of consumers expect to have personalized interactions with brands they invest in, and over three-quarters get frustrated when they don’t.
+In 2023, personalisation will be increasingly important.
+According to a recent McKinsey report, over 70% of consumers expect to have personalised interactions with brands they invest in, and over three-quarters get frustrated when they don’t.

-In the wellness industry, a personalized approach is perhaps even more important.
-A second McKinsey report shows consumers are increasingly willing to give their personal data to receive more personalized wellness treatments and services.
+In the wellness industry, a personalised approach is perhaps even more important.
+A second McKinsey report shows consumers are increasingly willing to give their personal data to receive more personalised wellness treatments and services.

-In the years ahead, [solidcore] will also continue to prioritize personalization.
-“Personalization, in order to help clients achieve results, is more than a business strategy—it is a business imperative.
+In the years ahead, [solidcore] will also continue to prioritise personalisation.
+“Personalisation, in order to help clients achieve results, is more than a business strategy—it is a business imperative.
 Without it, clients are apt to move on until they find someone willing to help them lay out a roadmap more clearly and personally,” explains President and CEO Bryan Myers.